RP1507/streaming-04-multiple-consumers/README.md

 Add multiple tasks (e.g. First message, Second message, etc.)
 How are tasks distributed?
 Monitor the windows with at least two workers.
-Which worker gets which tasks?
+Which worker gets which tasks? - For mine, they seemed to go back and forth on which tasks they processed.
+I tried adding more . as well to try and extend work time.

 ## Reference